top of page

 Cloting Tech Finish Manager

-By designing a user-friendly pop-up window for Tech Pack creation based on feedback, we simplified this process.
+I conducted interviews and developed multiple options of a user-friendly pop-up/model window for Tech Pack focusing on simplifying process.
 Collaborating closely with developers, we ensured the implementation was accurate, efficient, and satisfying for users.

 Tech Pack Location.png